nephelaiio/cookiecutter-ansible-role/README.md

 Requirements
 ------------
-Install `cookiecutter` command line: `pip install cookiecutter`
+Install `cookiecutter` command line: `pip install cookiecutter`.
+You must be running on a Unix environment in order to use the module to create ansible roles

 Usage
 -----
-Generate a new Cookiecutter template layout: `cookiecutter gh:teddyphreak/ansible-role`
+Generate a new ansible role: `cookiecutter gh:teddyphreak/ansible-role`

 License
 -------